 The stadium has six gates, with the main entrance located on the northwest side near home plate.
 Most of the stadium comprises standard stadium metal seats, which are assigned by number and section.
 There is also a bleacher section in the outfield, which is open seating.

 There are ramps and escalators throughout the stadium to move between the levels.
-Guests with disabilities may also use a limited number of elevators.
+Guests with limited mobility may also use the elevators.
+They do (officially) restrict elevator usage to guests with disabilities and one guest.

 Over the past 30 years, the stadium has seen a handful of renovations to adapt to modern trends.
 Today, the stadium has all the creature comforts you’d expect in a modern baseball stadium, plus some unique bells and whistles.